auth1ery/auths-RNG/README.md

 # auth's RNG
-the repository for auth's RNG! want a feature that you think will be good? send a pull request! or tell me how to actually make my code "fork-able"
+the repository for auth's RNG! want a feature that you think will be good? send a pull request! or tell me how to actually make my code easily "fork-able"

 # features
 ooh lets get spicy...